Soap Film Drainage Using a Centrifugal Thin Film Balance: Results and discussion

 At the transition, we expect all terms in Eq.~\eqref{eq:tfe_dynamics} to be of comparable magnitude.
 Taking a perturbation of amplitude $a$ and time scale $\tau$, the three terms scale as $\rho h_{\rm c} \ell_{\rm{TFE}}^2 a / \tau^2$, $\eta^{2D} a / \tau$, and $\rho h_{\rm c} \ell_{\rm{TFE}}^2 a \omega^2$, respectively.
 Equating these scales gives $\tau \sim 1/\omega$ and:

-In experiments, we found that $\ell_{\rm{TFE}}$ can be considered approximately constant (around 2~mm), both at the boundary between the two regions in Regime~1 and at the film center in Regime~2, when $h_{\rm R}$ reaches $h_{\rm c}$ (Fig.~\ref{fig:hc_leff}(b)).
-This value appears to be independent of $\eta$ and $\omega$, allowing $\ell_{\rm TFE}$ to be treated as constant in Eq.~\eqref{eq:hc_eq1}.
-A detailed space–time analysis of $\ell_{\rm TFE}$ is beyond the scope of the present study.
+The diameter of TFE $\ell_{\rm{TFE}}$ has been measured in all experiments, both at the boundary between the two regions in Regime~1 and at the film center in Regime~2 (when $h_{\rm R}$ reaches $h_{\rm c}$).
+Figure~\ref{fig:hc_leff}(b) shows that $\ell_{\rm{TFE}}$ appears to be independent of $\omega$, and weakly dependent of $\eta$ only.
+In Eq.~\eqref{eq:hc_eq1}, we therefore consider $\ell_{\rm{TFE}}$ as a constant, approximately equal to $2$~mm.
+A detailed space–time analysis of $\ell_{\rm TFE}$ is beyond the scope of the present study. \\

 Eq.~\eqref{eq:hc_eq1} therefore predicts that $h_{\rm c}$ should scale as $1/\omega$, in good agreement with our measurements (Fig.~\ref{fig:hc_leff}(a)).
 Furthermore, this framework explains the absence of deviations from proportionality at the lowest rotation speeds.
 Indeed, comparing the trend obtained for $h_{\rm c}$ with the initial edge thickness $h_{\rm R}(t=0)$ at the onset of measurements, we note that $h_{\rm R}(t=0)$ decreases with increasing $\omega$ for all viscosities, but more weakly than the $\omega^{-1}$ dependence of $h_{\rm c}$ (Fig.~\ref{fig:hc_leff}(a)).
 As a consequence, deviations from proportionality occur only when $h_{\rm R}(t=0) > h_{\rm c}$, which does not happen at the lowest rotation speeds.